jefferywmoore/CISSP-Study-Resources/CISSP-Domain-1-2024+Objectives.md

 ## [1.8](#18-contribute-to-and-enforce-personnel-security-policies-and-procedures-osg-10-chpt-2) Contribute to and enforce personnel security policies and procedures (OSG-10 Chpt 2)

-- People are often considered the weakest element in any security solution; no matter what physical or logical controls are deployed, humans can discover ways of to avoid them, circumvent/subvert them, or disable them
+- People are often considered the weakest element in any security solution; no matter what physical or logical controls are deployed, humans can discover ways to avoid, circumvent/subvert, or disable them
   - Malicious actors are routinely targeting users with phishing and spear phishing campaigns, social engineering, and other types of attacks, and everybody is a target
   - Once attackers compromise an account, they can use that entry point to move around the network and elevate their privileges
   - People can also become a key security asset when they are properly trained and are motivated to protect not only themselves but the security of the organization as well
   - Part of planning for security includes having standards in place for job descriptions, job classifications, work tasks, job responsibilities, prevention of collusion, candidate screening, background checks, security clearances, employment and nondisclosure agreements
 - 1.8.1 Candidate screening and hiring
   - The following strategies can reduce your risk:
-    - **Candidate screening and hiring**: To properly plan for security, you should have standards in place for job descriptions, job classification, work tasks, job responsibilities, prevention of collusion, candidate screening, background checks, security clearances, employment agreements, and nondisclosure agreements
+    - **Candidate screening and hiring**:
       - screening employment candidates thoroughly is a key part of the hiring process
       - be sure to conduct a full background check that includes a criminal records check, job history verification, education verification, certification validation and confirmation of other accolades when possible
       - all references should be contacted